chrisy781/Computer_Vision_Group_27/readme.md

 For the reason we concluded that pre-processing the test image using a sharpness enhancing kernel or a feature for setting the pixels below a brightness below 105 to zero, is not a valid way of improving the amount of golf balls detected in our project.

-### 4.3 Roboflow Golballs results
+### 4.3 Roboflow golfBalls results
 The figure below shows the results on the test set of this dataset.
-As can be seen it produces high confidence for the golballs it detects, although it also detects a golfball twice.
+As can be seen, it produces high confidence for the golballs it detects, although it also detects a golfball twice.

 ![Normal](/figures/dataset2_results.jpg)

 *Figure 18: results on the test set*

-Below the results on the driving range can be seen.
+The figure below shows the result on the driving range example using the Roboflow golfBalls trained model:

 ![set2_generalize](/figures/results/result_driving_range.png)